msurdeanu/my-workflows-app/README.md

 #### JAR loading at runtime

-The tool is capable of loading a list of JAR files at runtime, during application initialization phase.
+The tool is capable of loading a list of JAR files at runtime, during the application initialization phase.
 This is quite useful if you want to extend `java` or `groovy` commands with more functionalities.

-In order to do this, please use the following application config property:
+To do this, please use the following application config property:

 ```yaml
 my-workflows: